Biographies Characteristics Analysis

 Born in 1845 in the village of Ivanovka, Kharkov region

-Nikolai Nikolaevich Semyonov
+Nikolai Nikolaevich Semenov

 Chemistry